-Rebrandly | Custom URL Shortener, Branded Link Management, API
+TERMS OF USE

 Severability.
 If any term or provision in these Terms of Use is found to be void, against public policy, or unenforceable by a court of competent jurisdiction and such finding or order becomes final with all appeals exhausted, then the offending provision shall be deemed modified to the extent necessary to make it valid and enforceable.
 If the offending provision cannot be so modified, then the same shall be deemed stricken from these Terms of Use in its entirety and the remainder of these Terms of Use shall survive with the said offending provision eliminated.

 Entire Agreement.
-These Terms of Use and the documents referred to herein constitute the entire agreement between the Parties and supersede all previous discussions, correspondence, negotiations, arrangements, understandings, and agreements between you and us relating to their subject matter.
+These Terms of Use and the documents referred to herein constitute the entire agreement between the Parties and supersede and extinguish all previous discussions, correspondence, negotiations, arrangements, understandings, and agreements between you and us, whether written or oral, relating to their subject matter.
+To the extent these Terms of Use and the documents referred to herein are inconsistent with any other document, agreement, subsequent purchase order or accompanying terms and conditions, the parties agree that these Terms of Use shall prevail and govern.

 Other Remedies.
 The Parties’ remedies under these Terms of Use are cumulative and will not exclude any other remedies to which a Party may be lawfully entitled.
 Each Party acknowledges that in entering and accepting these Terms of Use, it does not rely on, and will have no remedies in respect of, any representation or warranty (whether made innocently or negligently) that is not set out in them.